hyperledger-archives/fabric/docs/Setup/NodeSDK-setup.md

 The following are brief descriptions of each of the unit tests that are being run.

 #### registrar
-The [registrar.js](https://github.com/hyperledger/fabric/blob/master/sdk/node/test/unit/registrar.js) test case exercises registering users with member services.
+The [registrar.js](https://github.com/hyperledger/fabric/blob/master/sdk/node/test/unit/registrar.js) test case exercises registering users with Membership Services.
 It also tests registering a designated registrar user which can then register additional users.

 #### chain-tests
 The [chain-tests.js](https://github.com/hyperledger/fabric/blob/master/sdk/node/test/unit/chain-tests.js) test case exercises the [chaincode_example02.go](https://github.com/hyperledger/fabric/tree/master/examples/chaincode/go/chaincode_example02) chaincode when it has been deployed in both development mode and network mode.